Multi-Volt/Flood/README.md

 ## <a id ="models"></a>Models & Construction
 Currently, all 3D models for this project can be found within the [FLOOD-3DF](https://github.com/Multi-Volt/Flood/tree/main/FLOOD-3DF) folder.
-This folder currently contains all parts for:
+This folder currently contains directories for:
 - Final NiTi Prototype
 - Initial Prototypes
 - Control Harvester